dharc-org/chad-ap/docs/current/description.md

     }

 #### Question 14
-What are the digitization process, its output, the processing activity and its output?
+What are the acquisition activities, its output, the processing activity and its output?

     SELECT ?digitization ?input ?activity ?output
     WHERE {
         ?activity a crmdig:D10_Software_Execution ;
             crm:P2_has_type aat:300054636 ;
             crmdig:L10_had_input ?input ;
             crmdig:L11_had_output ?output .
         ?digitization crmdig:L11_had_output ?input .
     }